jiripetrlik/registry-viewer/README.md

 ### Requirements

-Registry viewer is Spring boot application which requires Java 8 to run.
+Registry viewer is a Spring boot application which requires Java 8 to run.
 To build this project the following software need to be installed on your machine: